voloko/uki/docs/core/function.markdown

 ### fun.newProp(name, [setter])

 Creates a new property accessor function.
-To get the property value call the accessor function without arguments.
-To set the value call it passing the value as the first argument.
+To get the property value, call the accessor function without arguments.
+To set the value, call it with value as the first argument.
 Properties are chainable:

     var Person = fun.newClass({